postmanlabs/galaxy-workshop/part3-Blastoff.md

 1. Write a description in markdown for a collection, folder, request, and parameter.
 1. Create a team workspace, and share an existing collection to the new workspace.
-1. Publish the collection publicly.
+1. Publish the collection publicly, customize theme, and add as a template.

 ## [DO] Collaboration

 1. Toggle over to the **Browse** view in Postman.
-1. Update the role of a user for a collection in a team workspace.
+1. For Postman Team users, update the role of a user for a collection in a team workspace.
 1. Fork and merge a collection
 1. Add a new version to the API specification (or to the collection).
 1. Review the changelog for the collection, workspace, team, or user.